-The Bismarck Palm Tree, scientific name Bismarckia nobilis, is one of the most desired fan palms in Florida.
-The Bismarck Palm is native to the island of Madagascar which is off the east coast of Africa.
+The Bismarck Palm Tree, scientifically known as Bismarckia nobilis, is highly coveted among fan palms in Florida.
+Originating from the island of Madagascar, off the east coast of Africa, this palm species was introduced relatively recently to Florida landscapes.

-This palm can tolerate cold temperatures down to 25F and can be grown in states like Alabama, Arizona, California, Louisiana, Mississippi, Nevada, Oregon and Texas.
+Notably, the Bismarck Palm is well-suited to various climates, including regions with cold temperatures down to 25°F. It can thrive in states such as Alabama, Arizona, California, Louisiana, Mississippi, Nevada, Oregon, and Texas.

 Quick Facts: